captivationsoftware/react-sticky/README.md

 your project's needs, or simply rely on the ready-to-go defaults.

 ##### Highlights:
-  - ~~Not bound to any version of React so it will scale along with the community!~~ Note: this changes as of version 3.0.0
+  - ~~Not bound to any version of React so it will scale along with the community!~~
+    Note: this changed with version 3.0.0
   - Only 12K minified, with 0 external dependencies (besides React, of course)!
   - Allows multiple Sticky elements on the page at once!